RightDataUSA

 As happens every two years, all 435 seats in the U.S. House of Representatives (one for each congressional district) are up for re-election.
 Some folks equate this to 435 flips of a coin, and believe that -- with some luck -- Republicans could win 250 seats, maybe 300, maybe more!!!!
 That rosy outlook reflects considerable ignorance as to how these districts are constructed.

 The fact is that somewhere around 360 of those 435 districts are not competitive at all and have only the most miniscule chance of changing hands; they are almost 100% safe for whichever party currently holds them.
 That leaves approximately 75 districts which are truly competitive to any extent -- or which should be hotly contested, but sometimes aren't.
-These 75 are the ones where control of the House will be determined in a few weeks, and of those 75 it's really only about 60 which are "toss-ups" to any degree this year.
+These 75 are the ones where control of the House will be determined in a few weeks, and of those 75 it's really only about 40 which are truly "toss-ups" this year.

 We use objective criteria to determine which districts are the "swing" districts; in addition to recent past results, we consider: